Current Unit: My Five Senses (October 8 – November 5)

 By the end of the unit, we hope that students will be able to answer the following question(s):

-~ How do I show my feelings?
+~ How do I use my senses to explore my world?

 Focus Skills – During this unit, we are working on the following skills: